Mimicking Production Behavior with Generated Mocks: Related Work

 \subsection{Mock Generation}

-Several studies propose approaches to automatically generate mocks.
+Several studies propose approaches to automatically generate mocks, albeit not from production executions.
 For example, search-based test generation can be extended to include mock objects \cite{ArcuriFJ17}, to mock calls to the file system \cite{arcuri2014automated} and the network \cite{arcuri2015generating}.
 Symbolic execution may also be used to generate mocks \cite{tillmann2006mock, alshahwan_et_al:DagSemProc.10111.3, islam2010dsc+}, to mock the file system \cite{5070712}, or a database for use in tests \cite{taneja2010moda}.
 Honfi and Micskei \cite{honfi2020automated} generate mocks to replace external interactions with calls to a parameterized sandbox.
 This sandbox receives inputs from the white-box test generator, Pex \cite{tillmann2008pex}.
 Moles by Halleux and Tillmann \cite{halleux2010moles} also works with Pex to isolate the unit under test from interactions with dependencies by delegating them to alternative implementations.
 Salva and Blot \cite{salva2020using} propose a model-based approach for mock generation.
 Bhagya \textit{et al.} \cite{bhagya2019generating} use machine learning models to mock HTTP services using network traffic data.
 GenUTest \cite{pasternak2009genutest} generates JUnit tests and mock aspects by capturing the interactions that occur between objects during the execution of medium-sized Java programs.
+StubCoder \cite{zhu2023stubcoder} by Zhu \textit{et al.} uses an evolutionary algorithm to generate new stubs and repair incorrect stubs within existing JUnit tests. \revisedfour{On the other hand, ARUS \cite{li2024automatically} utilizes information from the execution of the test suite to detect and remove unnecessary stubbing.} \revisedthree{ Abdi and Demeyer \cite{abdi2022test} leverage mocking within their proposed test transplantation technique that ports client tests into library test suites.
+ARTISAN by Gambi \textit{et al.} \cite{gambi2023action} instruments end-to-end GUI tests of Android applications, in order to carve unit tests that mock classes of the Android framework. }

-To the best of our knowledge, \rick is the only tool that generates mock-based oracles to verify distinct aspects of production executions.
+To the best of our knowledge, \rick is the only tool that generates mock-based oracles to verify the behavior of the system under test, per the the production executions, with real usages and real data.